Cutpoints and resistance of random walk paths: Proof of Theorem Proof of Theorem 1

-for some constant $C$. \end{lemma} \begin{proof} Let $B=\{t_1<\cdots<t_m\}$ be the set of times between $s$ and $\tau$ that the walk is in $V_j$.
-By Lemma~\ref{exp}, we have
+for some constant $C$. \end{lemma} \begin{pf} Let $B=\{t_1<\cdots<t_m\}$ be the set of times between $s$ and $\tau$ that the walk is in $V_j$.
+By Lemma \ref{exp}, we have

-Obviously, $t_i - s \ge j^\beta$ for any $i$, i.e. the random walk took at least $j^\beta$ steps before reaching $V_j$.
+Obviously, $t_i - s \ge j^\beta$ for any $i$, that is, the random walk took at least $j^\beta$ steps before reaching $V_j$.
 By the mixing property of the expanders we chose, there is some $C_2>0$ such that the distribution on $Y_{s+j^\beta}$, conditioned on the history until time $s$, is $e^{-C_2 j^\beta}$-close (in total variation) to uniform.
 Since the distance to the uniform distribution can only decrease, we have, for any $i$

-Combining with \ref{e.m} yields
+Combining with (\ref{e.m}) yields